An autocovariance-based learning framework for high-dimensional functional time series: Applications

 \subsection{High-dimensional SFLR}

-Within the learning framework in Section~\ref{sec.auto3}, we first perform autocovariance-based dimension reduction on $\{W_{tj}(\cdot)\}_{t\in [n]}$ for each $j \in [p].$ Following the optimization framework in (\ref{opt_BRMD}), we then develop the block RMD estimator $\widehat \bbb$ as a solution to the constrained optimization problem below:
+Consider the high-dimensional SFLR in (\ref{model_sflr}), we first perform autocovariance-based dimension reduction on $\{W_{tj}(\cdot)\}_{t\in [n]}$ for each $j \in [p].$ According to Section~\ref{sec.ill.ex} and following the optimization framework in (\ref{opt_BRMD}), we then develop the block RMD estimator $\widehat \bbb$ as a solution to the constrained optimization problem: